monteiz/shared-file-view/README.md

 ### Reading from an existing SharedFileView

-To retrieve an array of lines from a file, use the `SharedFileView.ArrayFrom` method.
+To retrieve an array of lines from a file, use the `SharedFileView.ArrayFrom` constructor.
 This method returns a JavaScript array that you can use to access any line of the file.

 ```js
 const { SharedFileView } = require("shared-file-view");